Skip to content

 Welcome to PlanExe MCP

-PlanExe MCP lets AI agents (and the tools you build) create strategic plans from a plain-English prompt.
-You send a goal; PlanExe produces a draft plan.
+PlanExe MCP lets AI agents (and the tools you build) create strategic project-plan drafts from a plain-English prompt.
+You send a goal; PlanExe produces a draft plan with 20+ sections — including adversarial analysis that stress-tests whether the plan holds up.
 The MCP user then chooses whether to download the HTML report or a zip of intermediary files (JSON, MD, CSV) used to build that report.

 No MCP experience is required to get started.